 We are recognised every year as international experts in the Chambers rankings for Kenya, Rwanda, Ethiopia and Uganda.

-- Clifford Chance is an acclaimed international firm distinguished for its involvement in business law matters in Rwanda and throughout Central and East Africa.
-Its experience features both cross-border transactions and foreign investments into the region as well as international arbitration proceedings involving Rwandan entities.
-Sources note its "significant work in the market," with one stating: "We appreciate their detailed approach.
-They are a pleasure to work with."
+- Clifford Chance is an acclaimed international law firm distinguished for its involvement in business law matters in Rwanda and throughout Central and East Africa.
+Its experience features capital markets-related mandates, as well as cross-border transactions and foreign investments into the region.
+Its lawyers are also well equipped to handle international arbitration proceedings involving Rwandan entities.
+The law firm's Rwanda expertise is largely derived from its East Africa practice group based in its London office.
+Sources note that "The lawyers are commercially aware and are able to balance risk and reward in their transactional advisory work.“

 - Clifford Chance is a highly regarded player in the Ethiopian legal market, and routinely acts on a variety of corporate and commercial concerns.
 The firm houses experts in M&A, private equity and project finance, with particular expertise in energy and agribusiness-related projects.
 "They're very experienced, they are proactive, they are very professional."

-Chambers Global – General Business Law (Expertise Based Abroad) – Only international law firm ranked in Ethiopia, 2021 & 2022
+Chambers Global – General Business Law (Expertise Based Abroad) – One of the only two international law firms ranked in Ethiopia, 2021 - 2023

-- High-profile multinational law firm with widely recognised expertise in Uganda.
-Regularly sought out for its handling of projects-related mandates, notably acting for lenders and sponsors on the financing and development of projects in the traditional and renewable power sectors, as well as infrastructure.
-Additionally acts for international companies on acquisitions, investments and divestitures in the jurisdiction.
-"The lawyers stand out for being very solution-driven in their approach to matters and for having a strong command of commercial issues in transactions."
+- Clifford Chance is a high-profile multinational law firm with widely recognised expertise in Uganda, particularly out of its London office.
+The firm is regularly sought out for its handling of projects-related mandates, notably acting for lenders and sponsors on the financing and development of projects in the traditional and renewable power sectors, as well as infrastructure.
+Additionally, it regularly acts for international companies on acquisitions, investments and divestitures in the jurisdiction.
+The firm also has demonstrable proficiency in cross-border transactions through its dedicated East Africa practice group.
+"The firm is highly responsive to client requirements and is good at steering complex transactions involving multiple jurisdictions."

 - Loans Deal of the Year 2021 – Trade and Development Bank Pandemic Relief Loan – IFLR Africa Awards